 Chapter 2: The training Program

 The English remember the year 1966 with nostalgia.
 Being the best in the world in the most beautiful and popular sport was an incredible triumph, not only a sporting, but also a social and cultural achievement.
-1990 – the English national team reaches the semi-finals of the World Cup in Italy.
+In 1990, the English national team reached the semi-finals of the World Cup in Italy.
 Later, in 1996, they repeat this achievement in the European Championships played at home.

 What connects all these events?

-All these successes were achieved without professional academies, a mass of coaches of all kinds, a professional training program, or a strict, regimented structure to which every young player must be subordinated!
+All these successes were achieved without professional academies, a mass of coaches of all kinds, a professional training program, or a strict, regimented structure to which every young player must be subordinated.

 In this chapter, we will look at whether current training programs in academies are conducive to developing the potential of the young players who attend them.
 The most recent successes of the English National Team suggest that this training has improved (the semi-final of the 2018 World Cup and final of the European Championship 2020).
 Perhaps academies are raising better players, educating them better and preparing them better for the requirements of professional football, but still only a small percentage become professional footballers.

 Working in academies I got to know the system, the structure, how they operate and what sort of training system they have installed.
 My own experience tells me that current programs are not fully adapted to the needs of individual children and their development, and thus inhibit the considerable potential of young players.
 This chapter will be devoted to how we can maximise the potential of young players and what alternative solutions are available to improve the training programs currently used by professional football academies.

 2.1.
 Game Model or Learning Model?